seanpmaxwell/Typescript-Best-Practices/README.md

 - **plain-objects:** objects which inherit directly from the root `Object` class and nothing else.

 ### Functions
+- **function-declarations:** functions declared with `function functionName`.
+- **function-expressions:** functions assigned to a variable `const foo = ...some function`
+  - **configured-functions:** function-expressions set by returning a function from some other function call: `const parseUser = parseObject(UserSchema)`.
-- **embedded-functions:** functions declared in object literals and the functionName is the object key.
+- **embedded-functions:** functions declared in object-literals and the functionName is the object key.
 - **validator-functions:** accepts and unknown variable and returns a type-predicate
-- **function-declarations:** functions declared with `function functionName`.
-- **configured-functions:** functions returned from some other function call: `const parseUser = parseObject(UserSchema)`.

 ### Types
 - **type-aliases**: any type declared with `type TypeName = ...`.